simondlr/computingcommons/manuscript/chapter7.md

 ## Digital Money

 The first, important way in which Bitcoin can influence alternate realities is by using it as a currency in those realities.
 By name, "digital" is both usable in the physical world as well is in the "virtual".

-((Section on Bitcoin as not just state-less money, but reality-less money.
-A MMO could have just Bitcoin.
-Segway into issues (still somewhat centralized).
-Segway into fully decentralized realities)
+With Bitcoin, its value as a currency exists both in the real world and in any virtual world.
+You can send money to others in this ledger through your phone when paying a merchant as equally you could if you pay an NPC for his new mail hauberk.
+It gets interesting on several levels.
+The first if you just simply replace a virtual world's currency for it.
+This means that the developer is no longer in control of monetary supply, but it means you can earn BTC from within the game.
+You challenge another player to a duel and if you both believe that the world creator (the developer) is a responsible mediator (that you both can trust), you can easily wager on these.
+If you are good, you can earn your keep, and within 5 minutes pop down to a corner and spend that exact same amount of Bitcoin you just earned buying yourself a nice juicy pie and some soda.

+This however assumes a relatively normal game world that is not based on the premise that its currency is portable into the real world.
+When that is a given, different dynamics start to change.
+You could think in the vain of Project Entropia or Second Life, where you could money generating businesses & property.
+As a developer of the game, you could build new areas and sell them at auction to players which in turn can rent them out and sell wares from these stores.
+If you want, as a world developer, you could even consider that in order to play the game, each transaction within the game (from an internal wallet) has a small fee (world tax), that goes towards more development and server costs.

+The issue with this setup though is that it is only the money that is tracked by the game, nothing else.
+As a player in this alternate world, you are beholden to the game and its intricacies to properly mediate the experience.
+If there is a bug or an exploit, it can be a pretty serious issue.
+There is no way for the company to reimburse you if you lost due to a bad connection.
+The options for repudiation is little, since the money is not.
+In some cases, the world developer might even be unrecognisably nefarious: purposefully creating negligible glitches in their favour.

+However, we know that we can property management, organizations, law and so forth in a decentralized manner.
+It is possible to start going into a deeper rabbit hole: creating a whole reality that is decentralized.
+There is no middle-man anywhere.

 ## Blockchains as Reality Mediators